-THE CITY OF NEW YORK DEPARTMENT OF SANITATION NOTICE OF PUBLIC HEARING AND OPPORTUNITY TO COMMENT ON
+THE CITY OF NEW YORK DEPARTMENT OF SANITATION

-PROPOSED AMENDMENTS TO RULES GOVERNING DEPARTMENT COLLECTION OF YARD WASTE MATERIAL FROM RESIDENTIAL BUILDINGS
+NOTICE OF ADOPTION OF FINAL RULES GOVERNING DEPARTMENT COLLECTION OF YARD WASTE MATERIAL FROM RESIDENTIAL BUILDINGS

-NOTICE IS HEREBY GIVEN in accordance with the requirements of section 1043 of the New York City Charter and pursuant to the authority vested in the Commissioner of the Department of Sanitation by section 753(a) and (b) of the New York City Charter and by section 16-308 of the Administrative Code of the City of New York that the Department proposes to adopt the following amendments to section 1-08 of Chapter 1 of Title 16 of the Rules of the City of New York governing the collection of yard waste material from residential buildings.
+NOTICE IS HEREBY GIVEN in accordance with the requirements of section 1043 of the New York City Charter and pursuant to the authority vested in the Commissioner of the Department of Sanitation by section 753(a) and (b) of the New York City Charter and by section 16-308 of the Administrative Code of the City of New York that the Department adopts the following amendments to section 1-08 of Chapter 1 of Title 16 of the Rules of the City of New York governing the collection of yard waste material from residential buildings.
+The Department published a Notice of Opportunity to Comment on the proposed rules in the City Record on March 2, 2007.
+On April 3, 2007 the Department held a public hearing on the proposed rules.
+Pursuant to section 16-323 of the Administrative Code of the City of New York the Department submitted the final rule to the City Council for an additional thirty-day statutory review period on April 9, 2007.
 Existing provisions to be deleted are shown below in brackets and new provisions are underlined.